Browser does not support script.

 Professor of Economics, Faculty of Social Sciences

-Richard joined the School of Economics in 2001 as a Research Fellow in the Centre for Globalisation and Economic Policy.
-Before coming to Nottingham, he worked as a Senior Research Officer at the National Institute of Economic and Social Research.
-He was promoted to a chair in economics in 2011.
+Richard joined the School of Economics as a Research Fellow in the Centre for Globalisation and Economic Policy and was promoted to a chair in Economics in 2011.
+Before coming to Nottingham, he worked at the National Institute of Economic and Social Research.

 Professor Kneller's complete cv can be downloaded from here in pdf format.
 Richard's Facewall page.

 Richard's main teaching responsibilities on the undergraduate program are the Macro Theory module in year 2.
 This module develops a model of the macroeconomy and focuses on the role that governments… read more

 Richard's main research interests are the causes and consequences of technological change.
 Included within this are the effects on productivity at the firm level and on international trade.
 The types… read more